 We have used our years of experience to research and produce natural products for pet parents, and have created PIPTOPET, specifically designed to help your pup who's battling with cancer.

 You will be happy to know that its anti-tumor properties promotes your dog's defense against cancerous cells.
-You want to prevent recurrences and secondary infections.
+As a pet parent, you want to prevent recurrences and secondary infections.
 It can be used on its own, or in addition to conventional treatments - even for long-term use!

 Whether you’re dealing with a cancer diagnosis, or any other health concern for your pet, we are always here to help - fill out our Free Consultation form to see how we can help you!
 We can give you more information and help you come to a decision on treatment options available for you and your pet.